SPR Privacy & Data Protection Policy

 Managing Data Protection

-Many organisations and governmental bodies including some charities are required by the terms and conditions of GDPR to appoint a Data Protection Officer, DPO, to oversee the operation of the GDPR within an organisation.
+Many organisations and governmental bodies including some charities are required by the terms and conditions of The DPA 2018 to appoint a Data Protection Officer, DPO, to oversee the operation of this legislation within an organisation.
 The SPR does not fall within this category, but we have chosen to voluntarily appoint a Council member to act as our DPO.

-The Principles of GDPR as they apply to the SPR
+The Principles of the DPA 2018 and how it applies to the SPR

-The GDPR legislation lays out six key principles for processing of personal data.
+The legislation lays out six key principles for processing of personal data.
 These are:

 Lawfulness, fairness and transparency